pawluczuk/extractor/README.md

 To run all the tests with coverage report, run `npm run testcov` command.
 It will create `coverage` directory with detailed coverage info.

+# Integration testing

+To run integration tests, use `npm run integration` command.

+It will create a sample database with sample provided files, check whether data inserted is correct and destroy the database.

+It will use `mongodb://localhost/extractorTest` database for testing purposes.